Actions and reducers

 Synchronous or Asynchronous

-method signature has a return type of FutureOr<AppState?>
+The abstract ReduxAction.reduce() method that you will override has a return type of FutureOr<AppState?>.

-This means your action reducer, which overrides it, must return one or the other:
+This means your reduce() methods must return one of the following:

 Reducer should return `St?` or `Future<St?>`.